-Gwen Stefani Reportedly Miscarries Blake Shelton’s Baby, According To Radar Online
+Gwen Stefani Reportedly Miscarries Blake Shelton’s Baby, According To ‘Radar Online’

 — Gossip Cop (@GossipCop) February 5, 2018

-According to GP, Celebrity Insider ran with a story originally published by OK! magazine about Gwen Stefani and Blake Shelton expecting a baby after secretly getting married in the backyard of Gwen’s Beverly Hills home.
+According to Gossip Cop, Celebrity Insider ran with a story originally published by OK! magazine about Gwen Stefani and Blake Shelton expecting a baby after secretly getting married in the backyard of Gwen’s Beverly Hills home.
 The article maintained that Gwen was a few months pregnant after undergoing several IVF treatments, but a recent trip to Mexico with her beau showed no obvious signs of pregnancy as she donned a revealing bikini.
-Other than busting the false story, GP revealed that no insiders close to Gwen or Blake have spoken to Celebrity Insider or any outlet reporting these inaccurate stories.
+Other than busting the false story, Gossip Cop revealed that no insiders close to Gwen or Blake have spoken to Celebrity Insider, or any outlet reporting these inaccurate stories.

 An influx of rumors about Gwen Stefani and Blake Shelton trying to have a baby have skyrocketed in recent weeks, but they’ve all be debunked.